No taxation without representation: On the American Taxation

 However, Burke apparently qualified such remarks concerning America by stating in the same speech that: The Parliament of Great Britain ... is never to intrude into the place of the [provincial legislatures], whilst they are equal to the common ends of their institution.
 But in order to enable [Parliamentary] ... superintendence, her powers must be boundless.
 The gentlemen who think the powers of Parliament limited may please themselves to talk of requisitions.
 But suppose the requisitions are not obeyed?
 What! shall there be no reserved power in the empire, to supply a deficiency which may weaken, divide, and dissipate the whole?
 We are engaged in war,—the Secretary of State calls upon the colonies to contribute,—some would do it, I think most would cheerfully furnish whatever is demanded,—one or two, suppose, hang back, and, easing themselves, let the stress of the draft lie on the others,—surely it is proper that some authority might legally say, 'Tax yourselves for the common Supply, or Parliament will do it for you.'
 This backwardness was, as I am told, actually the case of Pennsylvania for some short time towards the beginning of the last war, owing to some internal dissensions in that colony.
 But whether the fact were so or otherwise, the case is equally to be provided for by a competent sovereign power.
 But then this ought to be no ordinary power, nor ever used in the first instance.
 This is what I meant, when I have said, at various times, that I consider the power of taxing in Parliament as an instrument of empire, and not as a means of supply.

 William Pitt the Elder

-The views of Knox, Grenville and Burke did not go unchallenged: William Pitt was amongst those who disputed that a Parliamentary right or power existed to levy "internal" taxes "for the purposes of raising a revenue" without the consent of actual representatives of the "Commons of America".
-"It is my opinion," Pitt said, "that this kingdom has no right to lay a tax upon the colonies."